Prosperity follows you.

 While the above attachments are ideal, we are all human.
 Consequently, as caregivers, we may miss an opportunity for attachment, and as children, we may not recognize or see attachment bids as such.
 Considering these experiences, we have attachment breaks where we may not feel we have a solid foundation to explore and take risks.
 Instead, we become fearful, confused, and insecure, to where we may experience depressive or anxious symptoms.
 Referencing the attachment theory, people with these attachment experiences may have anxious/preoccupied attachment, dismissive/avoidant attachment, or fearful/avoidant/disorganized attachments.

 In relationship therapy, our relationship therapists & counselors will help you understand the type of attachment style you and your partner have.
 You may be feeling stuck with the attachment style you have, but you do not have to!
 You will also learn how these attachment styles interplay with one another.
 Commonly, there is a chaser and distancer in the relationship based on attachment styles.
 You will explore how this dynamic plays out and how to make it work for you.
 If your partner or yourself has one of the anxious attachment styles explained above, relationship counseling will help you work toward a secure attachment style.
-Being in a relationship with someone who has an anxious attachment style can negatively impact one’s mental health.
-Therefore, learning how to develop a secure attachment will help your mental health and your partner’s.
+Learning how to develop a secure attachment will help you and your partner.

 Some psychologists and psychotherapists would say emotions are our driving force, that they guide our thoughts and behaviors.
 Emotionally focused theory takes this idea a bit further by honing in on adult attachments stating that humans are innately relational, social, and wired for intimate bonding with others.
 As such, our first model for connection is that of our family.
 Unfortunately, we don’t always connect in a way that feels great, or that is healthy.
 Even if the most loving, thoughtful, caring, and enthusiastic parents or guardians raised you, you still have attachment breaks.
 These breaks will present themselves when you least want them to (e.g., when you’re trying to plan your next vacation with your partner, and all of a sudden, you feel triggered and pick a fight).